MissAllSunday/OharaYouTubeEmbed/readme.txt

 [b]Version 1.2.x and above requires [color=purple]PHP 5.3[/color] or greater[/b]

-You can auto-embed any valid youtube or vimeo urls and the mod will automatically convert them to videos.
+You can auto-embed any valid youtube, imgur/gifv or vimeo urls and the mod will automatically convert them to videos.

-This mod will also add a BBC tag:  [nobbc][youtube][/youtube] and [vimeo][/vimeo][/nobbc]  where you can post your youtube or vimeo urls and it will be converted to a video directly in the message.
+This mod will also add a BBC tag:  [nobbc][youtube][/youtube], [gifv][/gifv] and [vimeo][/vimeo][/nobbc]  where you can post your youtube or vimeo urls and it will be converted to a video directly in the message.

 You can enable/disable the mod as well as set the width and height for the videos, currently the mod support the following youtube and vimeo urls: